Manual Installation of Owl¶

 Offline Installation¶

-In environments where online installation addresses are inaccessible, you can use the offline installation method.
+In environments where online installation addresses cannot be accessed, you can use the offline installation method.

 The offline installation directory must contain the following files: